 A: I love tabletop gaming—lots of traditional board/card games as well as new boutique titles.
 My favorite games right now are Elements and Muse.
 I also listen to a lot of sci-fi and fantasy audio books and numerous podcasts.
 I just finished the entire Neil Gaiman collection and am powering my way through a post-apocalyptic story called Sea of Rust.

-Q: If you had to stay up all night, what drinks and snacks would you need to keep you going?
+Q: If you had to stay up all night for a hackathon, what drinks and snacks would you need to keep you going?

 A: Plain old coffee with Sweet & Low and some creamer.
 Food is secondary, but I’d probably go with beef jerky.
 Nothing would please my wife more than me showing up at 6 am with beef and coffee breath!